 Grand Prix : €12,000.
 The laureate may also be offered engagements with the Competition’s partner orchestras, as well a three-month period of artistic guidance (advice and coaching) by Aimée Paret.
 The jury can award a Special Mention.

-The Grand Prix of the 55th Competition (2017) was awarded to the British Ben Glassberg.
+The Grand Prix of the 56th Competition (2019) was awarded to the Japanese Nodoka Okisawa.

 Specificities of the Competition